Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 621

-Notes payable (60, 76) 622
+Bills payable (60, 76) 622

-Debts to subsidiaries and affiliates (60, 62, 66, 67, 75, 76) 623
+Debt to subsidiaries and dependent companies (60, 62, 66, 67, 75, 76) 623

 Debt to the organization's personnel (70) 624

-Debt to state off-budget funds (69) 625
+Debt to state extra-budgetary funds (69) 625

-debt to the budget 626
+Debt to the budget 626

 Advances received (62, 76) 627